Gain a true

 closed off CBD and Eastern suburbs.
 (20% Christchurch's area).

-the fenced off CBD areas will now have to be removed.
+the fenced off CBD areas have been added to the demolition list.
 The

 estimated extra cost is $5b.
 One elderly man in a